Severe periodontal disease. Notice

 Veterinarians encourage periodontal disease prevention by providing periodic teeth cleaning and thorough evaluations.
 Pet owners are encouraged to routinely brush their pet's teeth to remove plaque, and to prevent or to control periodontal disease.

 The teeth brushing technique and frequency must be adequate for prevention.
 We recommend daily teeth brushing.
 Unfortunately there is little or no benefit from teeth brushing less frequently than every other day.
 It is senseless to have a groomer brush your pet's teeth if you do not continue at home.
 Brushing pet's teeth only periodically can be painful for the pet, and dangerous for owners.
 Teeth brushing can be a very enjoyable experience for the pet and it's owner.
 If the mouth is painful and you attempt teeth brushing, your pet will associate brushing with pain and resist.
 Professional treatment should be administered before teeth brushing if periodontal disease is advanced.

 Here is a newer approach we are using

 We prefer to use the term "COHAT" or comprehensive oral health assessment and treatment.
 This terminology is philosophically important since we are more frequently treating periodontal disease than preventing it.
 "COHAT" is also a useful acronym because we are focussed on the assessment of every patient we see for whatever reason they are presented.
-We know it is extremely important to perform periodontal probing on each patient and to take dental radiographs.
-Without dental radiographs it is not possible to make accurate diagnosis, treatment plans and to effectively provide dental services.
+We know it is extremely important to perform periodontal probing on each patient, and to take dental radiographs.
+Without dental radiographs it is not possible to make an accurate diagnosis, treatment plan or effectively provide dental services.
 Every dental service we provide involves a systematic evaluation of the patient.
 Each service involves dental radiography and periodontal probing with very few exceptions!
-We know our patients and clients count on us to care and to be very thorough.
+We know our patients and clients count on us to care and be very thorough.